mclau/sidap/README.md

 ```
 install.packages("SIDAP_1.0.tar.gz", repos = NULL, type = "source")
 ```
 2.Running this package is depended on several other R packages(listed above) which available through Bioconductor.
-You need to run the `SIDAP_firstRun' function first before use.
+You need to install them first, or we provide a function `SIDAP_firstRun` can help you do that automatically.
 ```
 library(sidap)
 SIDAP_firstRun()
 ```
-Otherwise, if you don't want to bother with that, **sidap** provides a user friendly GUI for the workhorse function `cytof_tsne_densvm` in this package.
+Otherwise, if you don't want to bother with that, **sidap** provides a user friendly GUI to handle all these.
+Simply type in the command below, the workhorse function `cytof_tsne_densvm` in this package will be launched in a GUI with informative instructions.
 ```
 library(sidap)
 cytof_tsne_densvm_GUI()